blablatdinov/blog/static/open_source.md

 [flake8-one-class](https://github.com/blablatdinov/flake8-one-class) - In Python modules, having multiple classes in a single file can often indicate overly complex code or an unclear separation of concerns.
 The flake8-one-class plugin enforces a single public class per module to encourage modular and maintainable code design

+[gotemir](https://github.com/blablatdinov/gotemir) - Tool that verifies if the structure of the test directory mirrors the structure of the source code directory.
+It ensures that for every source file, a corresponding test file exists in the appropriate directory

 ## Accepted PR's:

 [wemake python styleguide](https://github.com/wemake-services/wemake-python-styleguide/pulls?q=is%3Apr+author%3Ablablatdinov+is%3Aclosed)